PatrickVuscan/LBC-Frontend/README.md

  * What deployment tool(s) are you using and how
  * Don't forget to **briefly explain why** you chose this workflow or particular aspects of it! -->

  - We had each major feature worked on by one member on their own branch.
-This was two avoid conflicts and isolate code issues.
+This was to avoid conflicts and isolate code issues.
  - When a major feature was done, this user would first merge master into their branch in order to check for conflicts and address them.
 After that, they would create a pull request for their branch to be merged with master.
 Another developer would review this code for style, syntax, or other errors and then confirm the changes to master if they were ready.

  ### Backend